pyOpenSci/python-package-guide/tutorials/intro.md

 If you intend for others to use and contribute to your code, consider who will maintain it over time.
 You will want a **contributing and development** guide to help new potential contributors get started with contributing to your package, as well as a **code of conduct** to ensure community interactions remain healthy both for you and your contributors and maintainer team.

 The elements above are also important for future maintenance of your package.
-In the case that you are no long able to maintain it or simply want extra help, development and contributing documentation will help you onboard new maintainers.
+In the case that you are no long able to maintain it or simply want extra help, development, and contributing documentation will help you onboard new maintainers.
 :::

 *****

 ## What's next?

-In future lessons we will talk more about the infrastructure around a published Python package that makes it both easier to maintain, easier for others to contribute to and easier for other scientists to use.
+In future lessons you will learn talk more about the infrastructure around a published Python package that makes it both easier to maintain, easier for others to contribute to and easier for other scientists to use.
 However, first we want to get you to your initial goal of publishing a Python package.

 In this next lesson you will learn how to create a basic installable Python package.